TRANSPORTATION IMPACT FEES – Documenting GRAFT

 At issue is the forecasting for the massive need for costly infrastructure we are building in El Dorado County.
 Erroneous forecasting resulted in high mitigation fees now, which are now being charged.
 However, the county’s failure to act on required fee updates and decreased auto trip count data has allowed the fees to remain high and continue at high rates.
 We detail these issues below and label them as abuse instances.

-The 5-Year Update Instance
+The 5-Year Update Instance (IN LITIGATION)

 The government code requires a 5-year update and annual review with a public hearing so fees may be validated or protested.
 The government code indicates fees should be returned if the 5-year update is not performed.
 The County Department of Transportation (DOT) was over FIVE years behind in producing a 5-year update.
 No effort has been made by DOT to refund the fees.
 However, a lawsuit was filed Austin V El Dorado County and a tentative ruling was published.
 The Mountain Democrat published the news on 11/8/17 and the decision means impact fees will likely be returned to roughly 10,000 properties.
 The plaintiff estimates $30,000,000 in fees will be returned to citizens.
 Two other lawsuits have been filed with Friends of El Dorado County as a co-plaintiff in one of the suits.